aio-libs/aiozmq/docs/rpc.rst

 calling some method from the remote process (which can be running on the other host).

-:term:`ZeroMQ` itself gives handy sockets but says nothing about RPC.
+:term:`ZeroMQ` itself gives some handy sockets but says nothing about RPC.

-On the other hand, this module provides *human* API but it is not compatible with *other implementations*.
+On the other hand, this module provides *human* API, but it is not compatible with *other implementations*.

-If you need to support a custom protocol over :term:`ZeroMQ` layer please feel free to build your own implementation on top of the :ref:`core primitives <aiozmq-core>`.
+If you need to support a custom protocol over :term:`ZeroMQ` layer, please feel free to build your own implementation on top of the :ref:`core primitives <aiozmq-core>`.